 Ray Monde grew up in Burrell Creek, a dairying region in Australia.
-Completing a Bachelor of Arts he worked in advertising as a copywriter in London, New York and Sydney.
-Following studies at the National Arts School in 2012, he moved to the small rural town of Braidwood to work as an artist full-time.
+He worked in advertising as a creative in London, New York and Sydney.
+In 2012, he moved to the small rural town of Braidwood to work as an artist full-time.
 In 2020, Ray relocated to Seattle to set up his practice in the Good Arts Building on Cherry Street, Pioneer Square.

-In 2018 Ray was part of Group Show, Coarse Stories at Goulburn Regional Art Gallery, his first institution show.
-In 2019 Ray exhibited Backyard Summer looking into the private-public lives of suburban gothic landscapes.
+In 2018 Monde was part of Group Show, Coarse Stories at Goulburn Regional Art Gallery, his first institution show.
+In 2019, Monde exhibited Backyard Summer looking into the private-public lives of suburban gothic landscapes.

-In March 2022, Ray will have a solo exhibition What the Wayfarer Saw at Goulburn Regional Art Gallery.
+In March 2022, Monde will exhibit What the Wayfarer Saw at Goulburn Regional Art Gallery.

 Monde's work is in private collections in Australia, USA, UK and UAE.